A guide to Slack’s Discovery APIs

 - Nightfall (formerly Watchtower)

 Step 3: Data access and format

-The Discovery API allows Org Owners to export messages and files (PDFs, JPGs, etc.) from any workspace within an Enterprise Grid organization.
+The Discovery API allows org owners to export messages and files (PDFs, JPGs, etc.) from any workspace within an Enterprise Grid organisation.
 An export will include data starting from the date a workspace was created until present time.